anirbanpalDSC/LA-Bike-Share-Predictive-Model/README.md

-# LA-Bike-Share-Predictive-Model-DSC630-
-Final project for DSC630 - Predictive Analytics class in BU.
+# LA Bike Share Predictive Model
 By exploring the bike ride share data, we will try to find answers for the below questions through some thorough exploratory data analysis and predictive modelling.

 _Exploratory data analysis:_